encord-team/encord-active/docs/docs/known-issues.md

 - We have observed instances where the UI freezes and eventually crashes in certain projects/metrics when accessed through the browser.

 If you encounter any errors, we would love to hear from you so we can address them promptly.
 We receive immediate notifications when issues are submitted through Encord Active's [GitHub][repo-issues] repository.
-Feel free to reach out to us via email at [active@encord.com][ea-email] or join our [Discord server][join-discord] for further assistance.
+Also, feel free to reach out to us via [Discord][join-discord] or email at [active@encord.com][ea-email] for further assistance.
 We appreciate your feedback and assistance in improving Encord Active.